 The Company uses independent pricing services to value its investments in the CLOs, and therefore the only key assumption is the price provided by such service.
-A corresponding adverse change of 10% or 20% on price would have a corresponding impact on the fair value of the Company's investment.
-As of June 30, 2017, the Company had not yet received payments on its investments in the CLOs nor any management fees from those CLOs and does not expect to receive any payments until July 2017, in accordance with the underlying contractual agreements.
+A corresponding adverse change of 10% or 20% on price would have a corresponding impact on the fair value of the Company's investments in CLOs.